• Skip to primary navigation

 Instructions

 • In a sauté pan over medium heat, add butter.
 Once melted and hot, add shrimp.
 Season with salt and pepper.
-Cook for about 2 minutes, then flip shrimp over.
+Cook for about 1 to 2 minutes, then flip shrimp over.

 • Cook for 1 more minute, then add minced garlic, stirring to combine.
-Cook for 1 additional minute, or until shrimp have turned pink and begin to curl up slightly.
+Cook for 1 additional minute, or until shrimp have turned pink and begin to curl up slightly into a U shape.
 Remove from heat.

 • Squeeze lemon over shrimp and add fresh parsley.
 Toss to coat.
 Serve immediately.